'Brown was charmer who never got due appreciation'

 He was at the heart of most of the buzz that Scotland has experienced on the big stages in the 1980s and 1990s.
 He was Ferguson's assistant at the World Cup in Mexico in 1986 and Andy Roxburgh's assistant at the World Cup in Italy in 1990 and at the Euros in Sweden in 1992.

-Having managed the Scotland under-16 side to a World Cup final in 1989 - it's almost trippy to think about it now - and the Scotland under-21s to a European championship semi-final in 1992, the top job was his when Roxburgh went.
+Having managed the Scotland Under-16 side to a World Cup final in 1989 - it's almost trippy to think about it now - and the Scotland Under-21s to a European championship semi-final in 1992, the top job was his when Roxburgh went.

 He wasn't sure he was going to get it.
 "I thought I had become invisible," he said.
 "Everybody's name [Kenny Dalglish, Gordon Strachan, Joe Jordan, Ferguson] was mentioned but mine."
 The SFA chose wisely.